kn0ll/server-components-demo/README.md

     - streaming input up to a server fn (a generator server function?)
     - setting up "client functions" - functions the client can set up that the server can invkoe
     - this all above would enable the ability for 1 client to create a function, and have another client execute it
+    - setState could be defined on the server and sent to the client

 # React Server Components Demo